Scole Parish Councillors

 Becoming a parish councillor is a rewarding and valued form of public service.
 All councillors contribute to the work of the Parish Council by:

 Having a say about the things they care about

 Responding to the needs and views of parishioners

 Helping to make Scole a better place to live!

 We normally meet on the last Monday of the month meetings commence at 7.00 pm lasting around 2 hours at the Community Centre, Ransome Avenue, Scole.
 Councillors are expected to attend meetings on a regular basis.

-There are currently two vacancies on the Parish Council.
+There currently no vacancies on the Parish Council.

 The Role of a Councillor

 A councillor is a member of the council and is normally elected for a term of four years.
 People of any political or religious persuasion are eligible to become a councillor, although their personal views should not extend into their parish council work.
 A councillor is an unpaid voluntary role.